lawrence175/Application-Developement/README.md

 ----------------------------------------------------------------------------------------------------------------------------|</br>
 [TEST HOW THE SYSTEM WORKS ]</br>
 ----------------------------------------------------------------------------------------------------------------------------|</br>
-+YOU HAVE TO EXTRACT THE ZIPPED FILE AND IMPORT  THE DATABASE TO THE MYSQL.
++YOU HAVE TO EXTRACT THE ZIPPED FILE AND IMPORT  THE DATABASE TO THE MYSQL.</br>
-+IF YOU HAVE WAMP SERVER INSTALLED READY THEN IT'S EASY TO IMPORT THE APPLICATION SYSTEM.
++IF YOU HAVE WAMP SERVER INSTALLED READY THEN IT'S EASY TO IMPORT THE APPLICATION SYSTEM.</br>
-+THE SYSTEM EMPHASIZES A CLINICAL APPROACH,BUT ALSO IT REMAINS,NONETHELESS,A PREDICTIVE PROCEDURE.
++THE SYSTEM EMPHASIZES A CLINICAL APPROACH,BUT ALSO IT REMAINS,NONETHELESS,A PREDICTIVE PROCEDURE.</br>
-THUS,THE PHYSICIAN AND/OR PATIENT SHOULD REGARD THE OUTPUT OF THIS SYSTEM THE SAME AS HE DOES ANY FOR DISEASE PREDICTION.
+THUS,THE PHYSICIAN AND/OR PATIENT SHOULD REGARD THE OUTPUT OF THIS SYSTEM THE SAME AS HE DOES ANY FOR DISEASE PREDICTION.</br>
 ----------------------------------------------------------------------------------------------------------------------------|
 </br>
 **MIT License**</br>